isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 comma-separated list in the ``record-types`` field and should be ones from those listed in :ref:`dhcp-types`.

-The values of the option are set in an ``option-data`` statement as follows:
+The values of the options are set in an ``option-data`` statement as follows:

 ::